"(Required)" indicates required fields

 Cushing’s disease is a rare disease that can pose many challenges—from getting diagnosed, to handling the physical and emotional toll it can take, to finding the right treatment.
 But this is a journey you don’t have to take alone.

 No matter where you are in your journey, you likely have questions.
 Cushing’s disease is not a straight pathway.
 There are likely twists and turns along the way.
-In addition to reaching out to your doctor, you can find answers to your questions right here.
+In addition to reaching out to your healthcare provider, you can find answers to some commonly asked questions right here.

 I’ve been diagnosed with Cushing’s disease.